Emily Estefan

 Emily Marie Consuelo Estefan (born December 5, 1994) is an American singer.
-She is the daughter of producer Emilio Estefan and the Cuban singer Gloria Estefan.
-She has produced and directed her own debut album, Take Whatever You Want.
+Her Cuban-American parents are singer Gloria Estefan and producer Emilio Estefan.
+Emily has produced and directed her own debut album, Take Whatever You Want published in 2017.

 Early life and education

 Emily Estefan was born to Emilio Estefan and Gloria Estefan on December 5, 1994, in Miami Beach, Florida.
 Her mother Gloria was involved in a tour bus accident in 1990, and she had been told that she would never have another child.
 She has a brother, Nayib, who is 14 years her senior.
-Through her father, Estefan has Lebanese heritage.
+Through her father, Estefan has Lebanese and Syrian heritage.
 Her maternal grandmother Gloria Fajardo (née Perez) was a Cuban nightclub performer who fled the Cuban Revolution to Dade County, Florida.
 Her paternal cousin is model Lili Estefan.

 Estefan attended Miami Country Day School, where she excelled in basketball and music.
 In 2016, Estefan graduated from the Berklee College of Music in Boston, Massachusetts.

 Career

 Public singing debut

-Her public singing debut came in a 2014 performance of Where The Boys Are at the Hollywood Bowl.
+Her public singing debut came in a 2014 performance of Where the Boys Are at the Hollywood Bowl.
 She performed in front of a 100,000-person audience at the "Miami Beach 100 Centennial Concert" on March 26, 2015, and performed on national television for The Today Show with her mother on April 27, 2015.